British artists' suppliers, 1650-1950 - W

 At the 1851 Great Exhibition, Winsor & Newton were the only colourmen to be awarded a prize medal for artists’ colours.
 At the 1862 exhibition, Charles Dickens paid enthusiastic tribute to the achievement of the ‘Rathbone-place magicians’, asking ‘Has anyone ever seen anything like Winsor and Newton’s cups of chromes and carnations… and crimsons, loud and fierce as a war-cry, and pinks, tender and loving as a young girl?’
 (All the year round, vol.7.
 1862, p.563, accessed through Google Book Search; quoted in Winsor & Newton Ltd 125th Anniversary Catalogue 1832-1957, 1957, p.7).
 Two years later, William Makepeace Thackeray alluded to Winsor & Newton, in his novel, The Newcomes, published in parts from 1853, ‘Before Clive went away, he had an apparatus of easels, sketching-stools, umbrellas, and painting-boxes, the most elaborate and beautiful that Messrs.
 Soap and Isaac could supply.
 It made J.J.'s eyes glisten to see those lovely gimcracks of art; those smooth mill-boards, those slab-tinted sketching-blocks, and glistening rows of colour-tubes lying in their boxes, which seemed to cry, Come, squeeze me.‘ (Hardie 1967 p.21).

 In October 1892, following an inquiry into the action of light on watercolours, Winsor & Newton published a statement on the permanence and composition of the pigments in their oil and watercolours (Staples 1984 p.54).
-This statement has continued to be published in their trade catalogues (e.g., Illustrated Retail Catalogue, 1893, pp.xvii-xxvii) and at intervals as a separate publication, available to this day (Notes on the Composition & Permanence of Artists’ Colours, 1997, 25pp).
+This statement has continued to be published in their trade catalogues (e.g., Illustrated Retail Catalogue, 1893, pp.xvii-xxvii) and at intervals as a separate publication, now available online (Notes on the Composition & Permanence of Artists’ Colours, 1997, 25pp).

 The watercolour artist, Alfred William Hunt, told his future wife, Margaret Raine, in about 1860, that in ordering watercolours, ‘Winsor & Newton’s or Roberson’s are the best’, and he himself used several Winsor & Newton sketchbooks between about 1858 and 1895 (Ashmolean Museum, see Newall 2004 pp.14, 173-8).
 Another artist with a preference for Winsor & Newton materials was the landscape painter, John Brett, who wrote from Switzerland in 1859 to tell his artist sister, Rosa Brett, to write to Winsor when she wanted anything (Bennett 1988 p.17).
 Many of his works are on marked Winsor & Newton boards and canvases (Lowry 2001 p.40).
 Examples include Landscape, 1852 (Fitzwilliam Museum), Rocks, Scilly, 1873 (Walker Art Gallery, see Bennett 1988), Kynance, 1888 (Metropolitan Museum, New York, see Katharine Baetjer, British paintings in the Metropolitan Museum of Art, 1575-1875, 2009, p.289) and Trevose Head, 1897 (Walker Art Gallery, see Bennett 1988).
 John Ruskin apparently frequently consulted Winsor & Newton when preparing his Oxford lectures and is documented as ordering tubes of Chinese white in 1889 (Staples 1984 p.55).